drscott173/spaceml/README.md

 as magma shifts beneath the surface.

-Our initial version of SpaceML is a Jupyter Lab environment in the cloud, powered by a GPU cluster with shared to public space data Data are manipulated, explored and visualized within a Python environment of notebooks, terminal shells, visualizers and more.
+Our initial version of SpaceML is a Jupyter Lab environment in the cloud, powered by a GPU-accelerated Kubernetes cluster.
+Data are hosted and shared on GCS and BigQuery.
+Data are manipulated, explored and visualized within a Python environment of notebooks, terminal shells, and other Jupyter Lab plugins.

 The stack is entirely open source.
 Dask expands the in-memory models popularized by numpy and pandas to handle large data sets that exceed limits of a single machine (e.g. arrays with 100M rows).
-Predictive models are built and trained using scikit-learn, tensorflow, and pytorch.
-These too are accelerated by dask.
+Predictive models are built and trained using tensorflow, scikit-learn, and pytorch.
+Hypterparamter optimization and distributed training are accelerated by Dask.
 Models are deployed into RESTful endpoints with seldon for integration with other systems.

-We hope to make this platform free to use, much like we provide Colab.
+We plan to make this platform free to use, much like Google Colaboratory.
 Deeper explorations of data can start individual projects by replicating the SpaceML stack on private clusters.

-We also hope you find this stack useful in your own data science and AI endeavours.
+We hope you find this stack useful in your own AI endeavors.

 _@scottpenberthy, January 2019_